CharlieYi2002/Company-OA/README.md

-This code was written for the Blockhouse Full-Stack Engineer Intern role
+This code was written for an online OA

 This program uses the REST framework python library in the backend.
 The frontend uses the react-apexcharts and bootstrap.css for formatting.